Wallar1/git-lesson/README.md

 # Git lesson

-This lesson covers the basics of version control
+This lesson covers the basics of version control.

+This is part of the first lesson for CHEM280.